 - The dark shadow in the injunction to ‘do what you love’.
 Maslow’s Hierarchy of Needs purported to give managers a roadmap to employee buy-in.
 In this piece, Kira Lussier explores Maslow’s theory, its implications, and its (unintentional) consequences.

 - You don’t need to work on hard problems.
 The Cyber branch as a serious retention problem.
 There are a lot of reasons for this.
-Setting aside the well-justified complaints of those stuck doing non-technical work, though, I disagree with one of the most common reasons Soldiers leave: they want to solve “hard” problems.
+Setting aside the well-justified complaints of those stuck doing non-technical work, though, I disagree with one of the most common reasons soldiers leave: they want to solve “hard” problems.
 In this piece, Ben Kuhn makes the case that you, like him, might actually have a different goal — and that with some introspection, you might discover it and find newfound meaning in your job.
 See also David Heinemeier Hansson’s article Try hard not to solve hard problems, and Phil Venables’s article Grand Challenges or Grind Challenges.